Conditions that threaten women’s lives in childbirth & pregnancy

 Hysterectomy

-Some women are aware before the operation that a hysterectomy is going to be performed, and why.
-Anna had septicaemia and doctors had explained to her that if the antibiotics they were giving her did not work, they were going to have to move to “plan B”.
-She was grateful that she was given some time to prepare herself and her family.
+Anna, for example, had septicaemia and doctors explained to her that if the antibiotics they were giving her did not work, they were going to have to move to ‘plan B’: a hysterectomy.
+She was grateful that she was given some time to prepare herself and her family for the outcome.

 Anna was told by doctors that the antibiotics had not controlled her septicaemia and she would need a hysterectomy.